-The Group measures financial assets (such as FVPL and FVOCI investments) at fair value at each balance sheet date.
-Also, fair values of financial instruments measured at amortized cost and of investment properties are disclosed.
+The Group measures financial assets, such as fair value through profit or loss (FVPL) investments and fair value through other comprehensive income (FVOCI) investments, at fair value at each balance sheet date.
+Also, fair values of investment properties are disclosed.